 Foodies take note: you can indeed eat very well in Berlin.
 While restaurants in London, Paris and Copenhagen have hogged the headlines in recent years, the culinary quality and breadth in Germany’s capital has quietly taken a quantum leap forward.
-In 2015, the city gained another Michelin star, pushing the total to 20 spread over 15 gourmet temples, including the sleek Pauly Saal featured on our list.
+For 2015/16, the city gained another five Michelin stars, pushing the total to 26 spread over 20 gourmet temples, including the sleek Pauly Saal featured on our list.

 But it’s not just in the top echelon of restaurants where you can send your tastebuds into orbit.
 Berlin’s vibrant pastiche of people from 184 nations has also generated delicious culinary diversity.
-Apple pie to zebra steak or authentic Japanese cuisine as at featured Zenkichi – you will find it here, along with plenty of authentic German food.
+Apple pie to zebra steak, authentic Japanese cuisine as at Zenkichi or humble yet sublime hummus at Hummus & Friends (both featured) – you will find it here, along with plenty of authentic German food.

 Lest you think of ‘authentic German’ as football-sized pork knuckles paired with boiled potatoes and greasy gravy, you’ll be in for a surprise.
 Today’s maverick chefs have seriously expanded their repertories, relying on seasonal and regionally sourced ingredients prepared in nutritious and yummy ways.
 Just try La Soupe Populaire or Restaurant am Steinplatz to see for yourself.